DryS0up/react-app/README.md

 Your application should now be running on http://localhost:3000.

 Usage
 Use the navigation bar to switch between the Home, About, and Data Fetching pages.
 The Home Page greets users and explains the purpose of the application.
-The About Page provides personal information, and the Data Fetching page displays unique data creatively.
+The About Page provides personal information, and the Data Fetching page displays unique data.

 Contact